afourmy/flask-gentelella/README.md

     export GENTELELLA_CONFIG_MODE=Production
     export GENTELELLA_DATABASE_PASSWORD=your-password

+### 3. Follow the steps described in the previous section

+## Run Flask Gentelella in a docker container

+### 1. Fetch the image on dockerhub
+    docker run -d -p 5000:5000 --name gentelella --restart always afourmy/flask-gentelella

-### 3. Go to http://server_address:5000/, create an account and log in
+### 2. Go to http://server_address:5000/, create an account and log in

-## Run Flask Gentelella with nginx and a PostgreSQL database with docker-compose
+## Run Flask Gentelella in a docker container with nginx and a PostgreSQL database (`docker-compose`)

 ### 1. Get the code
     git clone https://github.com/afourmy/flask-gentelella.git